The Ultimate Guide to Microfiber Backdrops for Photography

 As you can see - both are viable options that have their pros and cons, which makes them equal.
 However, one is not particularly better than the other.

-'Best' meaning a combination of quality, selection, and design.
+'Best' means a combination of quality, selection, and design.

 Your best bet is to check them out and purchase online.
 Rarely will you find quality microfiber backdrops in a local store (if you do, you're lucky!).
 They ship worldwide - not just in the united states.